chgodard/diva-hesperos/_posts/2023-06-06-hesperos-user-manual.md

     - *`Shoulder`*: to annotate bones and muscles for shoulder surgery.
     - *`Shoulder Bones`*: to annotate only few bones for shoulder surgery.

     > When selecting a structure, a new panel appears with a list of elements to annotate.
-Each element has its own label and color.
-Select one element in the list to automatically activate the paint brush mode with the corresponding color (color is updated in the *`label`* rectangle in the layer controls panel).
+Each element has its own label and colour.
+Select one element in the list to automatically activate the paint brush mode with the corresponding colour (colour is updated in the *`label`* rectangle in the layer controls panel).
     {: .prompt-tip }

 3. All actions can be undone with the <img src="https://user-images.githubusercontent.com/49953723/193265848-8c458035-609a-433e-aa82-5d9588971425.PNG" width="30px"/> button or Ctrl-Z.